Alfresco/Aikau/tutorial/chapters/Tutorial6.md

 ##### alfresco/services/CrudService

-The CrudService is a generic service designed to aid prototyping when building new pages.
+The CrudService is used to make [XHR requests](http://en.wikipedia.org/wiki/XMLHttpRequest "Link to Wikipedia page on XHR") to an Alfresco Repository using a URL fragment passed in published payload.
+It is a designed to aid prototyping when building new pages with the expectation that it's use in any given page will be replaced with a dedicated service at a later date.
 It is not intended to be used in a production page (and we’ll be removing it before the end of this tutorial) but is useful when you want to make rapid progress.
 The name refers to the fact that it supports the basic CRUD (Create, Read, Update and Delete) operations through subscriptions to the following topics:

 * “ALF_CRUD_GET_ALL”
 * “ALF_CRUD_GET_ONE”